az4mary/business_review/projects/zyne-homepage/patch/build-deploy-workflow-update.md

 ## 3. Mandatory Verification Report Format (Direct-to-Main)

 Open the file "D:\PROJECTS\GITHUB\az4mary\zyne.store\projects\zyne-homepage\patch\build-deploy-workflow-update-report.md” and write report in the below requested format.
 Reply DONE in the chat conversation after you have updated the file with your comment.
-Here is the adjusted report format for your developer to submit once they have pushed the changes and run the manual trigger:

 ```markdown
 ### [ZYNE-PIPELINE-01] Verification Report — Direct to Main Optimization